 What is the greatest risk of poor records management?

-Poor records management can lead to a number of problems in the workplace including:
+Poor records management or record keeping can result to a number of problems in the workplace including:

 - The inability to find information when needed